hassio-addons/addon-unifi/unifi/DOCS.md

 single-click installation and run solution for Home Assistant, allowing users to get their network up, running, and updated, easily.

-This add-on supports all Home Assistant supported architectures, including the Raspberry Pi.

 ## Installation

 The installation of this add-on is pretty straightforward and not different in